RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-19-experience-replay.md

 ### Prioritized Experience Replay

-At [ICLR 2016, Schaul et al.](https://arxiv.org/pdf/1511.05952.pdf) proposed that sampling experiences uniformly at random might not be optimal.
-Rather, they suggested that the agent could instead prioritize certain experiences, using the heuristic of how wrong the agent's predictions were.
-Specifically, the authors suggested that when sampling experiences, the agent should take into account its temporal-difference (TD) errors $$\deta_t$$ (also known as reward prediction errors):
+At [ICLR 2016, Schaul et al.](https://arxiv.org/pdf/1511.05952.pdf) proposed that sampling experiences uniformly at random might be a suboptimal approach.
+They suggested that the agent could instead prioritize certain experiences, using the heuristic of how wrong the agent's predictions were.
+Specifically, Schaul et al. suggested that when sampling experiences, the agent should take into account its temporal-difference (TD) errors $$\deta_t$$ (also known as reward prediction errors):